tikayzsila/dpot/README.md

-Shopping aplication for learnig, using "Agile Web Development with Rails 6"
+Shopping website for learnig, using "Agile Web Development with Rails 6"